Site icon Circuit Ideas for You

 How to use the formula:

-Generate the data:
+1. Get the data:

-Find out the resistance:
+3. Find resistance:

 How to Build:

-Find the Type ‘A’ USB Connector:
+Find the USB Type ‘A’ Connector:

-Assemble the parts:
+Collect the parts:

-Choose a right resistor:
+Choose good resistor:

-Connect the resistor to the LED:
+Connect resistor to LED:

-Check the circuit:
+Build the circuit:

 Use: